deathworlders/online/content/books/deathworlders/chapter-45-we-need-each-other.md

 Eaters were so *stupid.* Cunning, yes, but they never considered anything aside from the Hunt.
 If it didn’t directly put meat in the maw, they didn’t care.
 The idiots would be drowning in their own fecal matter if not for the Builders.

 And when they scented a good Hunt, then all proper function was forgotten.
-Their usual swaggering, bullying demeanor dissipated to be replaced with an unshakeable focus on the prey.
+Their usual swaggering, bullying demeanour dissipated to be replaced with an unshakeable focus on the prey.
 It didn’t matter if they realistically had no hope of joining the hunt themselves, they were so preoccupied by it that they noticed nothing else.

 The ones guarding a cybernetic facility near the breeding pools especially didn’t notice a lowly Omega Builder cleaning the floors.